dmbarbour/wikilon/docs/AboutAO.md

 The rich structure of AO can greatly improve type safety analysis.
 We can declare or constraint types using `word.type` attributes.
 A word linked in many places enables constraint unification.
 Heuristic techniques like SHErrLoc can effectively wield a multi-use context.

+Strong, static type safety with a simple algorithm makes a good default.
+But for the general case of metaprogramming (e.g. turning a text into a program) we will need either dependent types or dynamic types.

+As a general rule, we could perform type safety analysis *after* evaluation has the potential to eliminate unnecessary elements.
+This would allow us

+Interestingly, we might defa

+Type declarations could tweak this:

+ Type declarations can potentially expand this further:

+Words should default to strong static types with a de-facto standard type inference.
+However,

+, an interesting possibility is to leave some words explicitly dynamic (or dependent) in their effect on program structure to simplify ad-hoc metaprogramming.
+This intention could readily be declared via attribute.

 ### Sharing and Composing AO